webofdata/specification-archived/specification.md

 #### Contexts

-All property names, '__id' property values and values of '@' properties are full URIs.
+All property names, '_si' property values and values of '@' properties are full URIs.
 However, to simplify documents and avoid repeating long URIs these values can be specified either as Curies or as simple values.

 When a Curie or simple value is used then they must be resolved against some context.
 A document collection or a single document can describe the context in which curies and simple values are expanded.